 P.S. – If you are a new visitor, please start here to learn more about foreclosure investing in the Philippines.

 P.P.S – If you feel that anyone else you know might benefit from this post, please do share this to them and don’t forget to subscribe to e-mail alerts and get notified of new listings of bank foreclosed properties, public auction schedules, and real estate investing tips.
-If your inbox is getting full, you may subscribe instead to my RSS Feed.

 FREE CHECKLIST: IDENTIFY AND AVOID PROBLEMATIC FORECLOSED PROPERTIES BY DOING PROPER DUE DILIGENCE!